S.E.R.B RADIO LTD t/a South East Radio

 – Objective and impartial without any expression of our own views; and

 – Will treat the subject matter and all interests concerned fairly.

 If we cannot achieve fairness, objectivity and impartiality in one current affairs programme, we will do so in related broadcasts that will be broadcast within a reasonable period of each other.

-We will ensure that our programming does not contain any content which may reasonably be regarded as:-
+We will strive to ensure that our programming does not contain any content which may reasonably be regarded as:-

 – causing harm or offence;

 – tending to promote, or incite crime;

 – tending to undermine the authority of the State; or